-Entrepreneurship and Innovation: Changing the World Via Venture Creation (CLOSED)
+Entrepreneurship and Innovation: Changing the World Via Venture Creation (Available in Session II Only)

 Students interested in this course might also be interested in Introduction to Business, Finance, and Economics or Entrepreneurship and Innovation: New Product Development.